almario-janallen/SeleniumPractice/README.md

 - Wrote a test summary report and logged errors using BufferedWriter
 - Integrated custom exceptions for input validation (e.g., InvalidTestResultException)

+### ✅ Day 8: Selenium Setup & First Automated Test
+- Configured Selenium WebDriver with Java and Maven
+- Ran a test that opens a browser, visits a site, and prints the page title
+- Practiced basic test execution flow and browser teardown

 ## How to Run

 1. Clone this repo